 Yes.
-As per, Ontario Regulation 181/98: Identification and Placement of Exceptional Pupils entitles parents/guardians and pupils 16 years of age or older:
+Regulation 181/98 entitles parents/guardians and pupils 16 years of age or older:

-- to be present at and participate in all committee discussions about the student, and - to be present when the committee's identification and placement decision is made.
+- To be present at and participate in all Committee discussions about the student; and - To be present when the Committee's identification and placement decision is made.